SN Gene Lab

 The biggest challenge India faced during the COVID-19 pandemic, and more specifically during the catastrophic second wave caused by the Delta variant, was the inability to carry out genomic sequencing of the coronavirus.
 As on September 2, 2021, India had sequenced a meagre 0.2 percent of its cumulative cases even though the government had set a target of 5% of positive samples to be sequenced.
 Due to the sub-par capacity to test adequately and identify new virus strains, timely assessment of the transmissibility, and pathogenicity of the Delta variant could not be understood.

-The new sequencing system developed by SN Gene Lab provides an effective solution to identify new coronavirus strains and other novel pathogens, support in tracking the transmission routes of the virus globally, and detect mutations quickly.
-These capabilities can support in preventing the spread of new strain types, identifying viral mutations that can avoid detection by established molecular diagnostic assays and can affect vaccine potency, and in screening targets for possible COVID-19 therapeutics.
-They can also help in identifying and characterizing respiratory co-infections and antimicrobial resistance.
+SN deployed the next-generation sequencing technology – Illumina Novaseq 6000 which is an efficient and quick solution to identify new coronavirus strains and other novel pathogens, support in tracking the transmission routes of the virus globally, and detect mutations quickly.
+These capabilities can support in preventing the spread of new strain types, identifying viral mutations that can avoid detection by established molecular diagnostic assays and affect vaccine potency, and in screening targets for possible COVID-19 therapeutics.
+They can also help in identifying and characterising respiratory co-infections and antimicrobial resistance.

 Key Stakeholders